home | Lawn Care | Leaf Management | Garden Bed Prep | Tree / Shrub Care | Irrigation System Maintenance | tool storage

 Benefits of removing leaves promptly

 Raking leaves promptly and efficiently is essential for maintaining a healthy lawn and garden.
 The best practices for raking include using a rake with flexible tines to gather leaves without damaging the grass and working in sections to ensure thorough coverage.
 It’s also beneficial to rake leaves onto a tarp or into a compost bin, which makes it easier to transport them to their final destination.
+OR… if you choose to bag them, make your life easier by picking up a pair of LeafScoops® on Amazon.
 Removing leaves promptly offers significant benefits: a thick layer of fallen leaves can block sunlight and trap moisture, creating a favorable environment for mold and mildew while suffocating the grass beneath.
 By regularly clearing leaves, you prevent these issues, allowing your lawn to breathe and receive adequate sunlight, which helps to maintain its health and vigor.
 Additionally, prompt leaf removal reduces the risk of pests and diseases and prepares the lawn for effective winterization and spring growth.

 B. Composting